 The mark of the conservation professional

-The IHBC has three categories of membership.
+The IHBC has four categories of membership.

 There is no fee to change membership categories, but there are strict criteria regulating applications to become a Full Member of the IHBC, as discussed below.

 Affiliate is the default starting point for anyone seeking accreditation by the IHBC, and which commences with the registration process above.
+From 2022 this category will require assessment.
+You can apply for assessment HERE .

 Affiliate membership offers essential context and support for anyone looking to the IHBC for accreditation.
 Publications, training events, volunteering opportunities and networking all offer critical context and guidance to help align the personal skills, knowledge and experience of a prospective applicant with the IHBC’s accreditation requirements.